Search

 • undertaking research projects specifically on improving the mental health of families and carers.

-EDFA’s Research Committee comprises leading eating disorder researchers from Australia’s top universities including Deakin University and The University of Melbourne.
+EDFA’s Research Committee comprises leading eating disorder researchers from Australia’s top universities including Deakin University, The University of Melbourne, Flinders University, and the Australian Catholic University.

 If you are interested in being part of EDFA’s Research Committee, please contact us with your expression of interest here.